ycm-core/YouCompleteMe/README.md

 to Clang.

 [See YCM's own `.ycm_extra_conf.py`][flags_example] for details on how this works.
-You should be able to use it as a starting point.
+You should be able to use it _as a starting point_. **Don't** just copy/paste that file somewhere and expect things to magically work; **your project needs different flags**.
 Hint: just replace the strings in the `flags` variable with compilation flags necessary for your project.
 That should be enough for 99% of projects.

 Yes, [Clang's `CompilationDatabase` system][compdb] is also supported.
 Again, see the above linked example file.